fib-app

 }

-By defining hasOne and hasMany through orm, the association relationship between objects can be defined and reflected in the API, for example:
+By defining hasOne and hasMany through ORM, you can define the association between objects and reflect it on the API, for example:

 1